 - A higher-priced loan (HPML) and the purchase price is more than 20% over the seller’s acquisition price

-- Buyer may not pay for the second appraisal
+- The buyer may not pay for the second appraisal

-- Must include documentation to support increased value
+- It must include documentation to support increased value

 - A lower value is used if the second appraisal is 5% lower than the first appraisal